-Article 25 Non-unified legal systems
+Article 23 Non-unified legal systems

-1. In relation to a Contracting State in which two or more systems of law apply in different territorial units with regard to any matter dealt with in this Convention -
+- 1. In relation to a Contracting State in which two or more systems of law apply in different territorial units with regard to any matter dealt with in this Convention - - (a) any reference to the law or procedure of a State shall be construed as referring, where appropriate, to the law or procedure in force in the relevant territorial unit;

-- (a) any reference to the law or procedure of a State shall be construed as referring, where appropriate, to the law or procedure in force in the relevant territorial unit; - (b) any reference to habitual residence in a State shall be construed as referring, where appropriate, to habitual residence in the relevant territorial unit; - (c) any reference to the court or courts of a State shall be construed as referring, where appropriate, to the court or courts in the relevant territorial unit; - (d) any reference to a connection with a State shall be construed as referring, where appropriate, to a connection with the relevant territorial unit.

-2. Notwithstanding the preceding paragraph, a Contracting State with two or more territorial units in which different systems of law apply shall not be bound to apply this Convention to situations which involve solely such different territorial units.

-3. A court in a territorial unit of a Contracting State with two or more territorial units in which different systems of law apply shall not be bound to recognise or enforce a judgment from another Contracting State solely because the judgment has been recognised or enforced in another territorial unit of the same Contracting State under this Convention.

-4. This Article shall not apply to a Regional Economic Integration Organisation.
+- (b) any reference to habitual residence in a State shall be construed as referring, where appropriate, to habitual residence in the relevant territorial unit; - (c) any reference to the court or courts of a State shall be construed as referring, where appropriate, to the court or courts in the relevant territorial unit; - (d) any reference to a connection with a State shall be construed as referring, where appropriate, to a connection with the relevant territorial unit. - 2.
+Notwithstanding the preceding paragraph, a Contracting State with two or more territorial units in which different systems of law apply shall not be bound to apply this Convention to situations which involve solely such different territorial units. - 3.
+A court in a territorial unit of a Contracting State with two or more territorial units in which different systems of law apply shall not be bound to recognise or enforce a judgment from another Contracting State solely because the judgment has been recognised or enforced in another territorial unit of the same Contracting State under this Convention. - 4.
+This Article shall not apply to a Regional Economic Integration Organisation.

-Article 26 Relationship with other international instruments
+Article 24 Relationship with other international instruments

-1. This Convention shall be interpreted so far as possible to be compatible with other treaties in force for Contracting States, whether concluded before or after this Convention.

-2. This Convention shall not affect the application by a Contracting State of a treaty that was concluded before this Convention entered into force for that Contracting State, if applying this Convention would be inconsistent with the obligations of that Contracting State to any non-Contracting State.
-This paragraph shall also apply to treaties that revise or replace a treaty concluded before this Convention entered into force for that Contracting State, except to the extent that the revision or replacement creates new inconsistencies with this Convention.

-3. This Convention shall not affect the application by a Contracting State of a treaty, whether concluded before or after this Convention, for the purposes of obtaining recognition or enforcement of a judgment given by a court of a Contracting State that is also a Party to that treaty.
-However, the judgment shall not be recognised or enforced to a lesser extent than under this Convention.
+- 1. This Convention shall be interpreted so far as possible to be compatible with other treaties in force for Contracting States, whether concluded before or after this Convention. - 2.
+This Convention shall not affect the application by a Contracting State of a treaty [or other international instrument] that was concluded before this Convention entered into force for that Contracting State [as between Parties to that instrument]. - 3.
+This Convention shall not affect the application by a Contracting State of a treaty [or other international instrument] concluded after this Convention entered into force for that Contracting State for the purposes of obtaining recognition or enforcement of a judgment given by a court of a Contracting State that is also a Party to that instrument.
+[Nothing in the other instrument shall affect the obligations under Article 6 towards Contracting States that are not Parties to that instrument.] - 4.
+This Convention shall not affect the application of the rules of a Regional Economic Integration Organisation that is a Party to this Convention, whether adopted before or after this Convention as concerns the recognition or enforcement of judgments as between Member States of the Regional Economic Integration Organisation. - [5.
+A Contracting State may declare that other international instruments listed in the declaration shall remain unaffected by this Convention.]

-4. This Convention shall not affect the application by a Contracting State of a treaty which, in relation to a specific matter, governs the recognition or enforcement of judgments, even if concluded after this Convention and even if all States concerned are Parties to this Convention.
-This paragraph shall apply only if the Contracting State has made a declaration in respect of the treaty under this paragraph.
-In the case of such a declaration and to the extent that any inconsistencies exist between the above-mentioned treaty and this Convention, other Contracting States shall not be obliged to apply this Convention to a judgment which relates to that specific matter and which was rendered by a court of a Contracting State that made the declaration.

-5. This Convention shall not affect the application of the rules of a Regional Economic Integration Organisation that is a Party to this Convention, whether adopted before or after this Convention as concerns the recognition or enforcement of judgments as between Member States of the Regional Economic Integration Organisation.